watson-developer-cloud/node-red-labs/index_2018/README.md

 Wire the `Translation` component to the `Speech Out` component so that you can now hear the translation.

 ### Conversation
+For this you will need a Conversation workspace.
+If you don't have one, we will provide a prebuilt Conversation that you can import into your Conversation instance.

+Create a new tab.
+Drop an inject node, Watson Conversation node and a debug node onto the flow canvas.
+Configure the Watson Conversation node for your Conversation Workspace.
+Also pick the option that allows the Conversation node to manage the conversation context object.

+Use the inject node to send in text, and the debug node to see the response.

+Connect the `Speech In` component into the `Conversation` component to allow you to speak to your Conversation.
+Connect the `Speech Out` component to hear the response from the Conversation.
+Connect the `Translation` component to allow you to converse with the service in another language.

+### HTML

 ## Parts